 Q: Do mattresses double in weight after 10 years?

 A: People often hear that after 10 years of wear and tear, the mattress will double in weight since it will have absorbed too much debris from dead skin cells.
-Mites then colonize around this debris, or at least that’s how the myth goes.
+Mites then colonize around this debris, or that’s how the myth goes.

 A used mattress might have millions of mites inside it, and it’s bound to increase a bit in weight.
 However, to say that it’ll double in weight is a bit of a reach with no scientific backing.